-Soundproofing your windows will ensure that you can maintain a vaguely amicable relationship with your neighbours even after a noisy party!
+Soundproofing your windows will ensure that you can sleep well at night, it will also ensure that on those occasions when you throw a loud party you are able to maintain a vaguely amicable relationship with your neighbors afterward!

 When planning how you will soundproof your windows it is important to be aware of what type of sound you are seeking to block out.

-High pitched sounds are far easier to proof your window against than low pitched sounds such as the rumbling of traffic.
+High pitched sounds are far easier to soundproof against than low pitched sounds such as the rumbling of traffic.

 If you need to soundproof your window against a low pitch sound then you will probably need to spend more to achieve the desired results.

-As a general rule soundproofing your window can be done by:
+As a general rule soundproofing a window can be done by:

 - Increasing the size of the cavity between your glass (installing acoustic grade glass will help with this).